+1 845 259 2974 (11 a.m to 7 p.m CST)

 A recent study stated that hormonal changes have a drastic effect on adolescents’ behavior and emotions.
 On one hand they are confused all about their sexual development, and on the other hand, they start evaluating their emotional attachments.
 However, the positive relationship with parents and peers can help in making this period easy for them.

 All these things lead to their search for true identity.
-Erikson described adolescent identity exploration as a big crisis of the adolescent period in terms of identity versus identity diffusion.
+Experts described adolescent identity exploration as a big crisis of the adolescent period in terms of identity versus identity diffusion.
 Identity diffusion results when their choices are still unresolved, they can’t make decisions, and they fail to commit to their selves.

 Erikson proposed that for a child to truly find his identity, a psychosocial moratorium is required.
 It is the period when the adolescent is treated like one.
 They are not given any adulthood responsibilities and are given freedom to be of their age.
 When given big responsibilities, they might co-operate right now, but later they will face many challenges.

 Sometimes, being a parent, we want to help but can’t find a way to or worst, we are not aware of their crisis.
 So how will you know if your child is facing any issues?